LawSmith408/WhiskerAnalyses/README.md

 - Processes simulation output, and
 - Generates publication-ready figures from the results.

 These tools reproduce results from the associated paper or enable analysis of related problems.
-For academic use, the **Abaqus Learning Edition** (free, node-limited) is a suitable alternative to the full commercial license, as long as mesh sizes remain small.
-Full implementation details are provided in the **Supplemental Information**.
+For academic use, the **[Abaqus Learning Edition](https://www.3ds.com/edu/education/students/solutions/abaqus-le)** (free, node-limited) is a suitable alternative to the full commercial license, as long as mesh sizes remain small.
+Full implementation details are provided in the main paper's **[Supplemental Methods](https://arxiv.org/abs/2504.07143)**.

 ---